Oleksandr Musiyenko

-Oleksandr Musiyenko (Олександр Олександрович Мусієнко; born 7 April 1987 in Kyiv, Ukrainian SSR) is a Ukrainian footballer who plays as a goalkeeper for FC Continentals.
+Oleksandr Oleksandrovych Musiyenko (Олександр Олександрович Мусієнко; born 7 April 1987) is a Ukrainian footballer who plays as a goalkeeper for FC Continentals.
 He was also a goalkeeping coach for FC Podillya Khmelnytskyi.

 Career

 Europe

 Musiyenko was a product of the Stal Kyiv Sportive School System.
 He began his professional career in the Ukrainian First League with FC Borysfen Boryspil in 2006.
 After the bankruptcy of Boryspil, he signed with league rivals Stal Dniprodzerzhynsk the following season.
 In 2008, he played in the Western Ukraine region with FC Prykarpattia Ivano-Frankivsk after Stal was relegated.

 Musiyenko signed with FC Lviv of the Ukrainian Premier League in 2009 but spent the majority of his time with the reserve team in the Ukrainian Second League.
 After a short stint in Lviv, he returned to the second division to play with Chornomorets Odesa.
 Odesa was promoted to the top tier but Musiyenko remained in the First League and signed with Bukovyna Chernivtsi in 2011.
 In 2012, he returned to the Premier League when he signed a contract with Metalurh Donetsk.

 After failing to break into the first team with Donetsk he played in the third division in 2013 with FC Obolon Kyiv.
 He signed with Nyva Ternopil the following season.
 In 2015, he played abroad in the Maltese Premier League with Valletta F.C.
 Following a brief stint abroad he returned to his former club Bukovyna Chernivtsi for the remainder of the 2015 season.
 He was released from his contract following the conclusion of the season and returned to the second division in 2016 to play with FC Poltava.